pyOpenSci/python-package-guide/tests/test-types.md

 # Test Types for Python packages

-_Unit, Integration & Functional Tests_
+## Three types of tests: Unit, Integration & Functional Tests

 There are different types of tests that you want to consider when creating your test suite: